 From the late 1980s, when he opened a store on Rodeo Drive, Giorgio Armani became a go-to designer for the most famous names in Hollywood.
 Jodie Foster, Michelle Pfeiffer and Julia Roberts were styled by Armani for big nights – as Vogue put it, ‘even before the word “stylist” came into popular usage…’

 And the love affair with Armani endures, among stars and among royals.
-South African Olympic swimmer Charlene Wittstock chose Armani for her marriage to Prince Albert II of Monaco – a duchesse silk and organza bridal gown, sparkling with 40,000 Swarovski crystals, 20,000 mother of pearl teardrops, and 30,000 gold-hued stones.
+South African Olympic swimmer Charlene Wittstock chose Armani for her marriage to Prince Albert II of Monaco – a duchesse silk and organza bridal gown, sparkling with 40,000 Swarovski crystals, 20,000 mother of pearl teardrops, and 30,000 gold-hued stones, catching the light.

-And of course, there is Sì – with Oscar-winning Cate Blanchett as its beautiful ‘face’ of this fragrance.
-Chic, sultry, intense and soft at the same time, this study in fragrant contrasts is ‘my tribute to modern femininity, an irresistible combination of grace, strength and independent spirit’, Giorgio Armani comments.
-It’s a masterful ‘reinvention’ of the classic Chypre family of fragrances, captivating the senses with its three accords: cassis nectar, modern Chypre and light musky wood.
+Sì, for instance, is study in fragrant contrasts that Giorgio Armani describes as ‘my tribute to modern femininity, an irresistible combination of grace, strength and independent spirit.’
+It’s a masterful ‘reinvention’ of the classic Chypre family of fragrances, captivating the senses with its three accords: cassis nectar, a modern Chypre accord, and light musky woods.
+The men’s fragrances, meanwhile, span fresh and invigorating to sensual and intense – long-lasting on the skin, lingering in the memory.